dallasn/superdome/README.md

-# superdome
+# Superdome

-SuperDOME: Superposition Density-Optimized Mixture of Experts
+Superdome: Superposition Density-Optimized Mixture of Experts

 A framework for model-to-model knowledge compression